Share this Post

 Chronic Joint Pain Treatment at CORE Medical & Wellness

 We understand the impact that chronic pain has on our patients’ lives.
-Our goal is to partner with you in your treatment; we are committed to making sure you feel heard and respected.
+Our goal is to partner with you in your chronic joint pain treatment and make sure that you’re aware of any joint replacement alternatives that are available to you.
+We are committed to making sure you feel heard and respected.
 If you’re looking for a compassionate rheumatologist in NJ with experience treating chronic joint pain without surgery, call us today at 888-521-0688 to schedule an appointment with Dr. Jenny Gartshteyn.